AI-sandbox/MergeGenome/readmes/README_15_store_allele_data_vcf.md

 **Output**

-* A .vcf file with calldata/GT from the provided .npy file and, when desired, without the SNPs in the binary indexes.
+* A .vcf file with calldata/GT from the provided .npy file and, optionally, remove undesired SNPs.
 The new file will receive the same base name as the input .vcf file, but ending with '_from_npy.vcf'.
 * If --debug, a .log or .txt file with information regarding the dimensions of the data (number of samples and number of SNPs).

 `Examples`